AliceO2Group/QualityControl/doc/Advanced.md

         "taskParameters": {                 "": "User Task parameters which are then accessible as a key-value map.", "myOwnKey": "myOwnValue",         "": "An example of a key and a value.
 Nested structures are not supported" },
-        "location": "local",                "": ["Location of the QC Task, it can be local or remote.
+        "resetAfterCycles" : "0",           "": "Makes the Task or Merger reset MOs each n cycles.", "": "0 (default) means that MOs should cover the full run.", "location": "local",                "": ["Location of the QC Task, it can be local or remote.
 Needed only for", "multi-node setups, not respected in standalone development setups."], "localMachines": [                  "", "List of local machines where the QC task should run.
 Required only",